thomasvdj/pysizeunfolder/README.md

 conda install git
 ```

-At a later stage I may consider uploading it to Pypi.
 This package depends on Numpy, Scipy, Cython and KDEpy, these are installed automatically.

 ## Code examples: Random sections of polygons
 To highlight some of the functionalities of this library we present some code snippets.
-All of the examples below can be found in more detail in the examples folder.
+All of the examples below can be found in more detail in scripts in the examples folder.
 The following imports are used throughout the examples:
 ```
 import pysizeunfolder as pu
 import numpy as np
 ```
 ### Example 1
 In the following example we define the centered unit square via its vertices.
-Then, we take 1 million random linear sections of the square and we obtain the lengths.
+Then, we take 1 million random line sections of the square and we obtain the lengths.
 Given this sample of lengths we approximate the associated probability density function of this distribution.
-The random generator rng is ussed to make the results reproducible.
+The random generator rng is used to make the results reproducible.
 ```
 rng = np.random.default_rng(0)
 points = np.array([[-0.5, -0.5], [0.5, 0.5], [-0.5, 0.5], [0.5, -0.5]])